hamstah/awstools/README.md

 * `elb-resolve-elb-external-url`: ELB classic only (no ALB).
 Given a name returns the zone53 record associated with the ELB, including scheme (https returned if both available) and port.
 * `elb-resolve-alb-external-url`: Both ELB classic and ALB.
 Given a name, returns route53 record associated with the ELB.
 Does not include scheme or port as it doesn't check listeners.
 * `s3-download`: Download a single file from s3
+* `kms-env`: Decrypts environment variables from SSM or KMS and runs a command.

 ## Authentication